CommandersAct/pods/TCSDK/README.md

 <blockquote>
 <p>This class is not a Singleton.
 If you have the need for only one pair
-of siteID's and containerID's, you might want to use it as a Singleton anyway for reasons of simplication.</p>
+of siteID's and containerID's, you might want to use it as a Singleton anyway for reasons of simplification.</p>
 </blockquote>
-<p>If you want to use localisation, you will need to instanciation TCLocation after TagCommander.</p>
+<p>If you want to use localisation, you will need to instantiation TCLocation after TagCommander.</p>
 <div class="codehilite"><pre><span class="p">[</span><span class="n">TCLocation</span> <span class="n">sharedInstance</span><span class="p">];</span>
 </pre></div>